Corniel/corniel.github.io/hello-world/2022-01-31_social_coding.md

 ﻿# Social Coding
 ## What we can learn from the open source community

-It was about 10 years a go that the lessons learned from the [Manifesto for Agile Software Development](https://agilemanifesto.org/) where - in some form - adapted by the company I was working for; we started to work in _sprints_, and arranged work in _epics_, _stories_, and _work items_.
+It was about ten years ago that the lessons learned from the [Manifesto for Agile Software Development](https://agilemanifesto.org/) where - in some form - adopted by the company I was working for; we started to work in _sprints_, and arranged work in _epics_, _stories_, and _work items_.

 A great improvement in the way of working - although the almost religious adoption by some was counterproductive.
-At the other side of the spectrum, some could not really let go the good old waterfall; Stories themselves where (small) waterfalls, leaving no room for discussion, and new insights while coding.
+At the other side of the spectrum, some could not really let go the good old waterfall; Stories themselves were (small) waterfalls, leaving no room for discussion, and new insights while coding.

 However, the creation of a pull request has been treated - by most - as the